arontommi/RNAseq-VAX/README.md

 ### Introduction
-RNA-seq_AVC: this pipeline takes fastq files oalready aligned data from NGI-RNAseq pipeline and calls allele specific variants
+RNA-seq_AVC: this pipeline takes fastq files or already aligned data from NGI-RNAseq pipeline and calls allele specific variants and allelevariant expressions

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.